 This section describes what is needed for automated measurements.
-This is even easier than doing manual measurements.
+Once set-up, this is even easier than doing manual measurements.
 Start the FS and enter the following commands in order:

 6.1 "proc=point"

 This command selects the "point.prc" SNAP library.
 If you are using a pointing library with a different name, such as "vpoint.prc", enter that library's name instead.